CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-settings.md

 set supports basically all characters in the world.

 But what is this exactly?
-Traditionally, you could only use traditional ASCII characters in email: the latin alphabet, digits and a couple of special characters.
+Traditionally, you could only use traditional ASCII characters in email: the Latin alphabet, digits and a couple of special characters.
 Only the characters that you find on an American keyboard.
 Exotic characters, but also characters that are used in Europe (like ë, ï of é) were not supported.
 If you did want to send out an email with such characters, you had to explicitly